 The volume explores, through photographic reproductions and accompanying analysis, diverse aspects of photography during the Third Reich, ranging from the influence of Modernism, the qualitative effect of propaganda photography, and the utilisation of technology such as colour film, to the photograph as ideological metaphor.
 With an emphasis on the idealised representation of the German body and the role of physiognomy within this representation, the book examines how select photographers created and developed a visual myth of the ‘master race’ and its antitheses under the auspices of the Nationalist Socialist state.
 Photography in the Third Reich approaches its historical source photographs as material culture, examining their production, construction, and proliferation.
 This detailed and informative text will be a valuable resource not only to historians studying the Third Reich, but to scholars and students of film, history of art, politics, media studies, cultural studies, and holocaust studies.

 I have an extensive exhibition record.
 I have participated in group and solo exhibitions for over 30 years developing an international profile with associated publications.
-Exhibition experience includes exhibitions in London, Johannesburg, Kansas City, Leeuwarden, Cape Town, Durban, New York, Chicago, Berlin, Baltimore, Cardiff and Pretoria.
+The exhibition experience includes exhibitions in London, Johannesburg, Kansas City, Leeuwarden, Cape Town, Durban, New York, Chicago, Berlin, Baltimore, Cardiff, and Pretoria.
 I have also exhibited alongside internationally renowned artists such as Chuck Close and Sally Mann.
 My practice as an experimental filmmaker resulted in a commission from the Arts Council of Wales to make a film for the O4W Fourth Wall Film Festival, Cardiff in 2012 (you can view some of my experimental films by following the link to my YouTube channel).
 My photographic and print work is represented in many private collections as well as institutional collections such as the Victoria and Albert Museum and the Johannesburg Art Gallery.